shvets/shvets.github.io/source/blog/2014-11-09-creating_configuration_files_for_ruby_programs.md

 }
 ```

-We can same question here.
+We can ask same question here.

 Let's take a look at possible solutions.